TL;DR

 Terms translation qualityBuilt for Japan from day oneTranslated from English

-Trading rule explanationOptimized for JP tradersGlobally standardized
+Trading rule explanationTuned for Japanese tradersGlobally standardized

 2. Operating background